Southwest passenger faces FAA’s largest alcohol-related fine after April arrest - NewsBreak

 WASHINGTON (AP) — Federal officials said Monday they are seeking more than $160,000 in fines from eight airline passengers over incidents involving alcohol.

-The Federal Aviation Administration said the biggest single proposed fine, topping $40,000, involves a passenger who brought alcohol on the plane and drank it, smoked marijuana in the lavatory, and sexually assaulted a flight attendant on a Southwest Airlines jet in April.Intense video shows United Airlines passenger threatening flight attendant, other travelers: ‘I will break your neck’
+The Federal Aviation Administration said the biggest single proposed fine, topping $40,000, involves a passenger who brought alcohol on the plane and drank it, smoked marijuana in the lavatory and sexually assaulted a flight attendant on a Southwest Airlines jet in April.FAA proposes over $500K in fines against unruly passengers for alleged death threats, alleged sexual assault

 The proposed fines represent the latest salvo in the FAA’s attempt to crack down on unruly passengers on planes, a problem that became much more common starting in January.
 Airlines have reported more than 5,000 incidents of unruly passengers to the FAA this year.